 To use this decimal to binary tool, enter a decimal number up to 19 characters and click on the conversion button.
-For example, enter a decimal number "24" into the text box and click on the button, you will get the binary number "11000".
+For example, enter a decimal number "24" into the text box and click on the button, you will get the number "11000" in response after decimal to binary conversion.

 If you want to convert decimal to binary number then follow these steps.
 Firstly, divide the given number by 2.
 After you are dividing it by 2, get the float for the next iteration.
-Note the reminder for the binary digit.
+The reminder is the decimal to binary conversion!
 For example, if you enter the number "46" in the textbox and you will get this answer: 101110.

 Converting 12 number to binary is pretty simple.
 Firstly, divide 12 by 2 and the remainder would be 0 and quotient for 12 will be 6.
 Again dividing 6 by two will give 0 remainder and 3 quotients.
 Now, dividing 3 by 2 will give the remainder of 1 and quotient of 1.
 That's it!
 The decimal to binary conversion of number 12 will be 1100.